-Like the rest of my home, I have decorated our dining space with natural Christmas touches by using dried orange slices, pinecones, fresh greens, and dried flowers from my garden.
-Unexpected touches to create a cozy cottage Christmas.
+Like the rest of my home, I’ve decorated our dining space with natural Christmas touches.
+I’ve used dried orange slices, pinecones, fresh greens, and dried flowers from my garden to create unexpected touches that add a cozy cottage Christmas feel.

 How to Create a Natural Christmas Theme in a Dining Room

 This Christmas season most of my decorations throughout the house have something that was brought in from the outdoors.
 In my living room area, you will find pinecones and fresh greens that I foraged among other things.

 Since this is a small house it makes sense to create a cohesive look and continue that natural Christmas decorating style into the kitchen and dining area too.

 This post may include affiliate links; you can read my disclosure policy here.

 I’ve been so inspired by the colors and textures that I find right outside my front door lately.
 From forcing branches in the early Springtime to making moss wall art I find that I’ve been adding more and more natural elements to my home throughout the year.

 Christmas hasn’t been any different!
 If you saw my Christmas Tour of my living room & entryway you will see how I’ve incorporated natural elements throughout the space.